folio-org/mod-settings/README.md

 This fetch is protected by permissions.
-If the client does not have permission to read the setting with the scope or if the setting does not exist, mod-settings will return a 404 failure.
-It's a deliberate choice to not distinguish between these two cases.
+If the client does not have permission to read the setting with the scope or if the setting does not exist, then mod-settings will return a 404 failure.
+It is a deliberate choice to not distinguish between these two cases.

-To get a list settings, use:
+Get a list of settings with:

     GET /config/entries

 The latter takes optional `query`, `limit`, `offset` parameters.
-Query is expressed in CQL and supports queries on the `id`, `scope`, `key` and `userId` fields.
+Query is expressed in Contextual Query Language ([CQL](https://dev.folio.org/reference/glossary/#cql)) and supports queries on the `id`, `scope`,
+`key` and `userId` fields.
 Query terms can mostly only be used in exact-value matching: the exception is that the key field supports right-truncated searches, e.g. `scope=foo and key=bar*` to find all entries in the `foo` scope that begin with `bar`.

 The GET operations are "read" operations.
-The entries returned is limited by client permissions.
+The entries returned are limited by client permissions.

 Update a setting with:

     PUT /config/entries/{id}

-This returns 204 if setting was updated.
-This is strictly "write", ie does not return the newly modified setting.
+This returns 204 if the setting was updated.
+This is strictly "write", i.e. does not return the newly modified setting.

 Delete a setting with:

     DELETE /config/entries/{id}

-This is a write operation and returns 204 if setting was deleted.
+This is a write operation and returns 204 if the setting was deleted.

 ## Compilation